ktr0731/evans/README.md

 $ evans testdata/proto/helloworld/helloworld.proto
 ```

-To show summary of packages, services or messages of proto files REPL read:
+To show the summary of packages, services or messages of proto files REPL read:
 ```
 > show package
 +------------+